Easy Steps To Install and Use Scoop on Windows 10/11

 Add Extra buckets and Install Multiple Versions of a Package with Scoop

 As you saw before, scoop installs packages from the bucket.
-If you want to install packages from other buckets beside the main one, you must configure Scoop to know about the bucket on Windows.
+If you want to install packages from other buckets besides the main one, you must configure Scoop to know about the bucket on Windows.

 First, run the following command to list the known available buckets: